luethe007/Problems-vs-Algorithms/explanation_6.md

 ### Efficiency
-We iterate over the input list once O(n).
+The code determines the min and max values in a single traversal.
+The program runs in O(n) time.
+The space allocation is constant O(1).

 First, we set the min and max value variables to the first element of the list and compare each further element with these variables.
-If the current number is lower /higher than the corresponding variables, the number sets this variable.
+If the current number is lower or higher than the corresponding variables, the number sets this variable.